spothero/BarcodeHero-iOS/README.md

 - [x] Generates images for numerous barcode types.
 - [x] Validates barcode data prior to generation.
 - [x] Handles errors with ease.
 (Nearly every method is marked with `throws` and errors are clear and concise.)
-- [x] Separates subspecs by function so you only take what you need.
+- [x] Separates submodules by function so you only take what you need.
-- [ ] Contains a camera scan controller for easy implementation into your own app.
-(In the UI subspec only!)
+- [x] Contains a camera scan controller for easy implementation into your own app.

 ## Formats